chromium/chromium/docs/testing/web_test_expectations.md

    [tryserver.blink](https://ci.chromium.org/p/chromium/g/tryserver.blink/builders).
    In addition, this will also trigger the CQ try builders that run blink web tests. linux-rel, mac-rel and win10_chromium_x64_rel_ng.
-   Optionally one can choose to trigger only blink try bots alone.
+   * Optionally one can choose to trigger only blink try bots alone.
    Run the tool with the option -
    `blink_tool.py rebaseline-cl --use-blink-try-bots-only`
+   * If you would like to rebaseline for highdpi, use the flag-specific option.
+   `blink_tool.py rebaseline-cl --flag-specific=highdpi`.
+This will trigger
+   only the highdpi try builder.
+Since this is an experimental builder at this time, this will not be triggered with the default or '--use-blink-try-bots-only' options.
+   * If you need to trigger all the builders including highdpi, run the tool with desired options multiple times.
+There is no need to wait for the builders triggered with default option to finish before triggering the highdpi and vice versa.
 3. Wait for all try jobs to finish.
 4. Run `blink_tool.py rebaseline-cl` again to fetch new baselines.
    By default, this will download new baselines for any failing tests in the blink try jobs and CQ try bots.
-   Again, there is an option to use only blink try jobs results for rebaselining.
+   * Again, there is an option to use only blink try jobs results for rebaselining.
    (Run `blink_tool.py rebaseline-cl --help` for more specific options.)
+   * To rebaseline for highdpi runs -
+   `blink_tool.py rebaseline-cl --flag-specific=highdpi` which will download baselines for any failures in the highdpi run only.
 5. Commit the new baselines and upload a new patch.

 This way, the new baselines can be reviewed along with the changes, which helps